the-higher-ethereum/the-higher-ethereum/README.md

 The common requirements to be on this list:
-- projects must be ongoing, with at least 20h/week of effort being performed
+- projects must be ongoing, with at least 20h/week of effort being performed, at least 1 year of existence

 ## The Higher Ethereum 1